 It was a turning point worthy of the most implausible Popeye episode.
-There were the Boston Red Sox, playing the role of the Sailor Man, weakened, bruised and beaten to the absolute edge of extinction from the New York Yankees, portraying Brutus—the belligerent adversary who had earlier won over and stolen away the Olive Oyl in the cast: Superstar Alex Rodriguez.
+There were the Boston Red Sox, playing the role of the Sailor Man, weakened, bruised and beaten to the absolute edge of extinction by the New York Yankees, portraying Brutus—the belligerent adversary who earlier had stolen away the Olive Oyl within the cast: Superstar Alex Rodriguez.

 Never in baseball history had a team come back to win a postseason series after falling behind three games to nothing.
 Worse for the Red Sox, they trailed in the ninth inning of ALCS Game Four, facing a virtual automatic in Yankees closer Mariano Rivera.

 Brutus never looked to have it so easy.

 Who knew if and where the Red Sox would get a hold of the proverbial spinach.
 Maybe it would come in the form of the ritual pre-game shots of Jack Daniels, or a wake-up slap in the face from the crisp New England fall weather, or maybe it would just be a sudden, volcanic release of 86 years’ worth of frustration.

 But the jolt of fighting life would be delivered, and it electrified the Red Sox—igniting them on an incredible comeback that never dimmed until the season was over.
 It all capped a calendar year in which the team’s highs and lows continually made national sports headlines.

 Tormented by their tough seven-game ALCS loss to the Yankees in 2003, the Red Sox engaged in a fierce offseason battle of talent build-up with other American League East rivals that dwarfed all other wintertime free agent activity taking place in baseball.
 Boston had already signed closer Keith Foulke, was about to snare tenacious pitcher Curt Schilling away from Arizona, and set its eyes on the winter’s grand prize: Alex Rodriguez.